gbrlmza/lana-bechallenge-checkout/README.md

 ---
 ### Monitoring

 Monitoring is not requested nor mentioned on the challenge description, but I consider monitoring and observability as a must feature in every application.
 For this app I created a [metrics interface](internal/repository/metrics/metrics.go) that is injected in a [middleware](internal/rest/middleware.go) to track requests and in the context to be use for custom metrics like the counter of basket created and items added.
 An [implementation of that interface for Prometheus](internal/repository/metrics/prometheus/prometheus.go) is available.
-Grafana was used to created a dashboard with Prometheus as data source.
+Grafana is used to show the info with Prometheus as data source.

-Once again the internals of how the metrics interface is implemented are separated of the domain logic and we can create a Datadog implementation and use that implementation without touching the domain.
+Once again the internals of how the metrics interface are implemented is separated of the domain logic and we can create a Datadog implementation and use that implementation without touching the domain.

 In this case the metrics interface is in the same app but could be an external library used by all apps to standardize how metrics are gathered.